-The following example shows how to set up a Route that will work in Kubernetes.
+The following examples show how to set up a Route that will work in Kubernetes.
 The most important thing is the ServiceName which is made up of the Kubernetes service name.
 We also need to set up the ServiceDiscoveryProvider in GlobalConfiguration.
-The example here shows a typical configuration: